decert-me/rareskills-solana-course/src/en/chapter_16.md

 ![solana account initialize test passing](https://static.wixstatic.com/media/935a00_b13897889ff345e1aef2f801f1d46cef~mv2.png/v1/fill/w_740,h_136,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_b13897889ff345e1aef2f801f1d46cef~mv2.png)

 We will learn more about this in a following tutorial, but Solana requires us to specify in advance the accounts a transaction will interact with.
-Since we are interacting with the account that stores MyStruct, we need to compute its “address” in advance and pass it to the initialize() function.
+Since we are interacting with the account that stores `MyStruct`, we need to compute its “address” in advance and pass it to the `initialize()` function.
 This is done with the following Typescript code:

 ```
 seeds = []